Tofino Official Community Plan (OCP)

 Community Feedback Gathering

-There will be many other opportunities over the next 18 months to provide additional input on a wide variety of topics starting in the late fall.
-Please keep your eyes and ears open for further opportunities to be involved in the development of this important bylaw on our OCP webpage and social media accounts.
+Please keep your eyes and ears open for future opportunities to be involved in the development of this important bylaw on this webpage and the District's social media accounts.
 Stay in touch by subscribing to our District email list by sending notice to email@example.com.

 Please review the FAQ below for more information about the OCP.
 Altneratively, you can contact Aaron Rodgers or Dana Hawkins anytime with questions like:

 - What is an OCP?